benjaminfkile/mini-maps/README.md

 This project connects to the Zero In API (https://github.com/benjaminfkile/zero-in-api.git)

-Zero In helps delivery and taxi drivers find appartment buildings in larg complexes.
+Zero In helps delivery and taxi drivers find appartment buildings in large complexes.

 ## Install